apipulse/brbhr-frontend/README.md

     git push origin --delete feature-branch-name
     ```

-> **Note**: These steps are a general guideline.
-Some projects may have specific contributing guidelines, so always check the project's `README` or `CONTRIBUTING` files for any project-specific steps or requirements.
+> **Note**: These steps are general guidelines.
+Always check the project's specific guidelines if available.